When to Replace Your Old Boiler (And When to Have it Serviced)

 You may be surprised to learn how much energy some old boilers use.

 The Energy Saving Trust estimates that you can gain savings of up to £840 per year by replacing an old boiler with a new one.

 Given that you can get boilers on finance for as little as £25 per month, you could:

 - Cover the cost of repayments

-Of course, this £305 saving is going to reduce dramatically if you’re not using a G-Rated boiler, or you live in a small property with lower energy bills.
+Of course, these £840 savings will reduce dramatically if you’re not using a G-Rated boiler or if you live in a small property with lower energy bills.

 |Old boiler rating||Semi-detached||Detached||Detached bungalow||Mid terrace house||Mid floor flat|